 How to Control Soybean Rust

-Soybean rust disease thrives with temps of 46-82 degrees F. (8-27 C.) with lengthy periods of leaf wetness.
+Soybean rust disease thrives with temps of 46 to 82 degrees F. (8-28 C.) with lengthy periods of leaf wetness.
 Spore production continues for weeks, spewing vast numbers into the air where they are easily spread by wind.
 It survives the winter months on host plants such as kudzu or one of over 80 other hosts in the southern United States, making it a difficult disease to control.
 The future of soybean rust control hinges on the development of disease resistant varieties.
 The development of such disease resistant cultivars is being worked on as we speak, but at the current juncture, available soybean varieties have little to no resistance.
 So how do you manage soybean rust?
 Foliar fungicides are the tool of choice and only a few are labeled for use against soybean rust.
 Your local extension office can help you determine which fungicides might be useful.
 Fungicides need to be applied upon early infection, however, quickly covering the entire canopy of the plant.
 The number of fungal applications needed is dependent upon how early in the season the disease is caught and weather conditions.

 Gardening tips, videos, info and more delivered right to your inbox!